arcaulfield/KidneyPairedDonation/README.md

 3. indicate the starting population size with `START_SIZE` and the number of patient-donor pairs added after each period in `ARRIVAL_RATE`.
 4. specify the population distribution using variables `PER_A`, `PER_B`, `PER_AB` and `PER_O`, which indicate the percentage of the population with each different blood type, and variables`PER_CPRA` and `CPRA` to indicate the percentage of the population with each different CPRA rate.
 5. indicate the number of periods used per simulation in `NUM_PERIODS` and the length of time for each period in `PERIOD_LENGTH`.
-6. specify the average number of altruists that will enter the market after each period in `NUM_ALTRUISTS`.
+6. specify the average number of non-deterministic donors that will enter the market after each period in `NUM_ALTRUISTS`.
 7. `WEIGHTS` specifies the weighting scheme used by the matching algorithm.
 Currently, the supported schemes are:
     - `"KPD"`: mimics the current Canadian Kidney Paired Donation program
     - `"OPT"` uses the weights specified in variables `CPRA1` through `CPRA5`